 - By customer or supplier in alphabetical order and then by date or number

-Organising the filing system is essential; many small businesses still keep all their paperwork in a box or bag and pass to the accountant or bookkeeper at the year-end.
+Organising the filing system is essential; many small businesses still keep all their paperwork in a box or bag and pass it to the accountant or bookkeeper at the year-end.
 A significant disadvantage of this is not knowing the financial position of the business, and also having to pay someone to sort the paperwork.

 Accounts Software Filing